x

 3. A student who successfully completes the core curriculum of another state-assisted institution of higher education in Texas may transfer that block of courses to TAMIU.
 The student will receive academic credit for each of the courses transferred.
 A student transferring to TAMIU who has not completed the common core curriculum will be required to complete his or her common core curriculum as specified by TAMIU.

-7. All students admitted as transfer student should make an appointment with an advisor in the Office of Admissions to review their transfer credit and how it will apply to their chosen degree program.
+7. All students admitted as transfer students should make an appointment with an academic advisor pertaining to their degree plan to review their transfer credit and how it will apply to their chosen degree program.

-9. When a course is repeated, only the last enrollment for that course will be used in computing the grade point average.
+9. When a course is repeated, only the last enrollment for the course will be used in computing the grade point average.
 The second grade will be used to determine credit earned for the course.

 For consideration of credit from military schools, the applicant must submit the following military records:

-• Credit for Physical Education with a DD-214 and Honorable Discharge or General Discharge (under Honorable Conditions).
+• Credit for Physical Education with a DD-214 and Honorable Discharge or General Discharge (under Honorable Conditions.)

 • College Credit for Heroes Official Evaluation.